Skip to content

 Psittaculidae

 Psittaculidae is a family of Old World parrots that consists of five subfamilies.
-It includes 192 species divided into 53 genera, and has been accepted by the Clements Checklist of Birds as well as IOC World Bird List.
+It includes 192 species divided into 53 genera and has been accepted by the Clements Checklist of Birds and the IOC World Bird List.

-They live in warm climate regions such as Africa, Asia Pacific Islands, Australia and Oceania where they enjoy plentiful food sources like fruits, nuts and seeds in abundance.
+They live in warm climate regions such as Africa, Asia Pacific Islands, Australia, and Oceania, where they enjoy abundant and plentiful food sources like fruits, nuts, and seeds.

 Psittaculids are typically found living in groups or pairs instead of alone because they enjoy socialising with others from within their own kind.